neo954/sichuan-cookbook/README.md

 ### The scan copy of the book

-Each page of the book is captured by digital camera, and then processed with Adobe Lightroom for RAW decoding, perspective distortion correction and some other minor adjustments.
+Each page of the book is captured by digital camera, and then processed with Adobe Lightroom Classic for RAW decoding, perspective distortion correction and some other minor adjustments.
 In order to keep large JPEG photos out of the git repository, all the JPEG photos are stored in ``user-images.githubusercontent.com``.
 Download all the JPEG photos with the following command.
 All these JPEG photos are around 626MiB.
 ```